 My two girls “diggin’ in the crates”

-Plenty of Sweat Records merchandise guarded over by this guy here…
+Plenty of people searching for vinyl (it’s made quite a comeback over the past several years) and plenty of Sweat Records merchandise guarded over by this guy here…

 In-store music by DJ Richie Hell